PascalCorpsman/fpc_atomic/MANUAL.md

 The server will automatically load ai.so (or ai.dll on Windows platforms) during startup.
 You can utilize the [console commands](#console-commands) to unload the ai during gameplay and modify it.
 This feature is intended to assist in ai development.

 ### Ai development
 Start with the "ai_empty" template.
-The AI interface is compatible with C and other programming languages.
-For further documentation see the in code documentation.
+The AI interface is compatible with the C programming language.
+For further documentation see the in code documentation of the ai_empty template.